kpearson/resume/_includes/summery.md

-Experienced Web Developer with 3+ Years building production applications.
+Experienced Web Developer with 3+ Years building production web applications.
 Possesses strong technical skills and understanding of the Internet space.
 Passionate learner, always looking to dive deep into interesting challenges.